denialofsandwich/very-easy-rsa/README.md

 `versa userdel peter`

 ## Groupsystem (target-groups and access-groups)
-versa can handle VLAN and custom vpn-configs via an groupsystem.
+versa can handle VLAN and custom vpn-configs via a groupsystem.
 You can define your own groups in your configuration file.

 ### Access-group
 Access-groups grants permissions to a user.
-If a user is for example in the access-group `gateway`, it now have permissions to use the internet via the VPN.
+If a user is for example in the access-group `gateway`, it now has permissions to use the internet via the VPN.

 The following default access-groups are availavle:
  * gateway (Grants permissions to reach the internet via VPN)